 This is to lower the chances of infecting people at risk.
 For example, if you're having chemotherapy treatment, it's advisable that non-immune children close to you are given the chickenpox vaccine.

 The vaccine would also be recommended if you were about to start work in a radiotherapy department and had not had chickenpox before.

 How much does the Chickenpox Vaccine cost?

-The vaccine is given as two separate injections, usually into the upper arm, 4 to 8 weeks apart and the cost of both vaccines is £150.
+The vaccine is given as two separate injections, usually into the upper arm, at least 6 weeks apart and the cost of both vaccines is £150.